ShawnshanksGui/ShawnshanksGui.github.io/_pages/research.md

 <br/>

-# How to do first-class research
+# How to do research
 * [You and Your research](https://www.cs.virginia.edu/~robins/YouAndYourResearch.pdf) by Richard W. Hamming

 * [Good Science](http://www.cs.cmu.edu/~hzhang/Newell.GoodScience) by Allen Newell